How 'bout some "small talk"?

 This project is one of those you might just end up doing again and again – because a home can never have too many plants.
 And certainly never too many miniature plants!

-For the smallest of pots, you can craft the plants with either clay or paper.
+As for the plants, these you can make with either clay or paper.
 It’s easier than you think!
 Name your favorite plants, and chances are you’ll find a template on Etsy for crafting them in all lifelikeness.
 By scaling the files, you can make them in the exact degree of tininess that you need.
 Print, cut, assemble, done!
 No green thumb needed for these beauties.

 With LittleBethMiniature‘s printables, you can craft your own mini houseplants